-- 3. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of BERJAYA PHILIPPINES INC. as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC issuances. - 4.
-I am not related to any director, officer or substantial shareholder of BERJAYA PHILIPPINES INC. other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code (where applicable - 5.
-To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding. - I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - 7.
-I shall inform the Corporate Secretary of BERJAYA PHILIPPINES INC. of any changes in the abovementioned information within five days from its occurrence.
+I possess all the qualifications and none of the disqualifications to serve as an Independent Director of BERJAYA PHILIPPINES INC. as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC issuances.

+- I am not related to any director, officer or substantial shareholder of BERJAYA PHILIPPINES INC. other than the relationship provided under Rule 38 of the Securities Regulation Code. - 5.
+To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding. - I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - I shall inform the Corporate Secretary of BERJAYA PHILIPPINES INC. of any changes in the abovementioned information within five days from its occurrence.

-Done, this 11th day of September 2018 at Makati City, Metro Manila.
+Executed this 19th day of June 2019 at Makati City, Metro Manila.